AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

 - show live mouse/pen position
 - add non looping triggering (destroy on end)
 - Move drawing to draw into framebuffer, and add basics of namespacing OSC messages by sketch
+- add pausability to gestures (sending a wall-clock delta to step() for each gesture)

 #### steering API ideas